asyncapi/spec/spec/asyncapi.md

 When traits ([Operation Trait Object](#operationTraitObject) and [Message Trait Object](#messageTraitObject)) are defined, they MUST be merged into the target object according to the following rules:

 * Traits are merged with a recursive merge algorithm, as defined in the [JSON Merge Patch](https://tools.ietf.org/html/rfc7386) RFC.
-* To summarize the main merge rules:
+To summarize the main merge rules as a merge from source object into a target object:
   * Objects are merged recursively (if the source and the target property are both objects).
   * If the value of the source object property is `null`, the target object property gets removed.
   * In all other cases (including arrays and `undefined`) the source object property overwrites the target object property.
+* The sequence of merging is the following
+  * Before applying merges, JSON Schema `$ref` MUST be dereferenced
-* The target object that the trait is applied to is the most specific and is therefore never overwritten, only extended.
+  * The [Message Object](#messageObject) and the [Operation Object](#operationObject) that the trait is applied to is the most specific and is therefore never overwritten, only extended.
   * The order of the traits defines their specificity.
 Subsequent traits in the trait array are more specific.
   * The resulting merge order is the following, with the most specific object to the right:
-  * `trait1`, `trait2`, `trait3`, ..., `target object`
+    * `trait1`, `trait2`, `trait3`, ..., `message/operation object`

 ### <a name="schema"></a>Schema